motrr/Galileo-iOS-SDK/frameworks/GalileoControl.framework/Resources/Galileo iOS Quick Start Guide-template.markdown

 ### Sample projects

  * [HelloWorldGalileo](https://github.com/motrr/HelloWorldGalileo) - Connect to Galileo and output simple pan and tilt commands when on-screen buttons are pressed.

+ * [UpdateGalileo](https://github.com/motrr/UpdateGalileo) - Check for new firmware updates and apply them over the air to Galileo.

 <a name="installing"/></a>
 ## Installing the SDK